thsadiq/scoup/vignettes/paper.md

 literature [@jacques2023].
 Validation of these largely codon-based models relies heavily on simulated data.
-Given the ever increasing diversity of natural selection inference models that exist [@yang2007; @hyphy2020], there is a need for more sophisticated simulators to match the ever expanding model complexities.
+Given the ever increasing diversity of natural selection inference models that exist [@yang2007; @hyphy2020], there is a need for more sophisticated simulators to match the expanding model complexities.

 Bioconductor [@bioc2004] is a leading platform where peer-reviewed